-Chic, sophisticated and stylish, shutters give you everything you could wish for in a window treatment.
+Plantation Shutters are Chic, sophisticated and stylish and practical, giving you everything you could wish for in a window treatment.
 They’re practical – providing light, privacy and reduced noise without compromising on security as well as low-maintenance, requiring nothing more than a wipe-down to keep them looking their best.
-D&R Shutters are available in Four different materials:
+D&R Shutters are available in the following specifications:

 There are a number of shutter styles to choose from, and which you finally opt for is often down to a mixture of which design detail best reflects your personal style and what you want your shutters to achieve for any given room.